fcdoc/doc/en/flashduty/mixin/change_integration/jira.md

 ### In Jira

-- You must have the authority to modify **Settings => System => Webhooks**.
+- You must have permission to modify **Settings => System => Webhooks**.
-- (For on-premises deployment) Your Jira server must be able to access the domain api.flascat.cloud.
+- (If privately deployed) Your Jira server must be able to access the domain api.flascat.cloud.

 ## Supported Versions

-This guide is compatible with **Jira Cloud and On-Premises** versions.
+This guide is applicable to **Jira Cloud and on-premises** versions.

 ## Operation Steps